aws-samples/sample-RVT-S3/README.md

 ## Charges
 This solution uses several AWS services, each with its own pricing model.
 However, for workloads with fewer than 1 million objects, key components like Lambda (1M free requests/month), Step Functions (4,000 free state transitions/month), and SNS (1,000 free notifications/month) fall within AWS Free Tier limits, resulting in minimal to no costs for smaller deployments.
-Scaling the example below results in a **total cost of approximately $0.06 per month per million objects in scope.**
+Scaling the example below results in a **total cost of approximately $0.06 per month per million objects in scope plus $0.06 for CloudWatch metrics.**

 ### Fully Costed Example